moorepants/eme185/content/pages/instructor-guide.rst

 Announcements:

-- Signup for Spring meetings are due Friday.
+- Signup for Spring meetings are due Friday, contact us if there isn't a workable slot.
 - Proposal will be due end of week 6.
+Discuss rubric (50 point section)
+- First peer evaluation will also be due at same time as the proposal.
+- Next lecture will be guest remote speaker.
+- How many would like a studio activity on FEA?

 Tasks: